krunning2/leetcode/147-Insertion-Sort-List/README.md

 insertion sort.

-Also provide the dummy node smallest integer. trick part: dummy node shouldn't be connected to the head, since it will connect to the smallest node eventually. otherwise, it will cause the loop. e.g MIN->1
+Also provide the dummy node smallest integer. trick part: dummy node shouldn't be connected to the head, since it will connect to the smallest node eventually. otherwise, it will cause the 1-> it self. e.g MIN->1